 How to Make Lemon Meringue Pie

-I know that there are a few steps with this recipe, but don’t worry, it’s actually very easy to make!
-Just follow my step-by-step instructions and before you know it, you’ll be enjoying the best lemon meringue pie you’ve ever made at home!
+I know that there are a few steps to make the best lemon meringue pie recipe, but don’t worry, it’s actually very easy to make!

-- Pierce the crust with a fork, line it with aluminum foil, and pour in some pie weights to weigh down the bottom of the crust.
+- Blind bake crust: Pierce crust with a fork, line it with aluminum foil, and pour in some pie weights to weigh down the bottom of the crust.
 Freeze for 5 minutes.
 Bake at 400°F for 20 minutes.
 Remove the foil and weights and bake for another 5 – 10 minutes.

-- Whisk the room temperature egg yolks in a medium bowl.
+- Whisk egg yolks: Whisk the room temperature egg yolks in a medium bowl.

-- Whisk the cornstarch, sugar, salt, and water in a medium saucepan and bring to a boil.
+- Boil cornstarch mixture: Whisk the cornstarch, sugar, salt, and water in a medium saucepan and bring to a boil.
 Simmer until thickened and remove from the heat.

-- Beat room temperature egg whites and cream of tartar for 5 minutes until soft peaks form.
+- Make meringue topping: Beat room temperature egg whites and cream of tartar for 5 minutes until soft peaks form.
 Add sugar, salt, and vanilla and beat for 2 minutes until glossy stiff peaks form.

-- Spread the warm lemon filling evenly over the baked pie shell.
+- Start to assemble pie: Spread the warm lemon filling evenly over the baked pie shell.

-- Spread the meringue evenly over the top of the filling right to the edge of the crust.
+- Top with meringue: Spread the meringue evenly over the top of the filling right to the edge of the crust.

-- Bake until golden, then cool and chill.
+- Bake homemade lemon meringue pie: Bake until golden, then cool and chill.

 Tips for the Best Lemon Meringue Pie